-Ed Bullins, an African American playwright and author, was born on this date in 1935.
+Ed Bullins, a Black playwright and author, was born on this date in 1935.

 Born in Philadelphia, Edward Artie Ed Bullins grew up in a tough part of the city and was almost stabbed to death as a young man.
 In 1952, he dropped out of high school and joined the navy.
 In 1958, he moved to Los Angeles, to attend Los Angeles City College.
 Six years later, Bullins settled in San Francisco where his professional playwriting career began in 1965 with the production of "How Do You Do," "Dialect Determinism (or The Rally)," and "Clara's Ole Man" at the Firehouse Repertory Theatre in San Francisco.

 He later became the Resident Playwright and associate director at Robert Macbeth's New Lafayette Theatre in Harlem, New York.
 There Bullins headed the Black Theatre Workshop which gave starts to Richard Wesley, OyamO, Martie Charles, and others.
 Bullins also edited Black Theatre Magazine, published by the New Lafayette, and later directed the Writers' Unit Playwrights Workshop for Joseph Papp at the Public Theatre and the Playwrights Workshop at Woodie King's New Federal Theatre in NYC.
 He also served in the Cherry Lane Theater Mentor Project.
 Bullins earned his B. A. degree from Antioch College in 1989 and his MFA in playwriting from San Francisco State University.